 If you have any more time to spare than 24 hours in Prague, we strongly recommend that you stay for a little longer.
 It will give you a chance to check out some of the city’s amazing architecture, excellent museums, and quirky art scene.
 Plus, a day trip to Karlštejn Castle is really a must 🙂

 Where to Stay in Prague

 It’s handy to stay in or around the districts of the Old Town, New Town and the Lesser Quarter as they are a good base for sightseeing.
 There are plenty of good options here for all budgets.

-Budget: Palac U Kocku, amazing budget hotel within 2 minutes of the Old Town square.
+Budget: Palac U Kocku, an amazing budget hotel within 2 minutes of the Old Town square

 Now, what do you think?
 Is Prague on your bucket list?
 Or is there anything else that shouldn’t be missed during one day in Prague?
 Share your thoughts with us in the comments below!